xmacex/xmacex.github.io/README.md

 ## Employment

-Currently at the [Virtuelle Lebenswelten](https://virtuelle-lebenswelten.de) (DfG SFB 1567) at Ruhr University Bochum, earlier at the Institute for Media Studies.
+Currently at the [Virtuelle Lebenswelten](https://virtuelle-lebenswelten.de) (DfG SFB 1567) at [Ruhr University Bochum](https://https://www.ruhr-uni-bochum.de/), earlier at the Institute for Media Studies.

-Between 2016 and 2022 I was at IT University of Copenhagen mostly in the [Technologies in Practice](https://tip.itu.dk) group, the [ETHOS Lab](https://ethos.itu.dk) and the Digital Design department, and at University of Copenhagen department of computer science.
+Between 2016 and 2022 I was at [IT University of Copenhagen](https://itu.dk) mostly in the [Technologies in Practice](https://tip.itu.dk) group, the [ETHOS Lab](https://ethos.itu.dk) and the Digital Design department, and at University of Copenhagen department of computer science.

+I am proud to say that my first professional gig in academia in 2014 was at the European Humanities University of Minsk, in exile in Vilnius.

 ## Publications